Ibaronch/UMLAUT/readme.txt

 # UMLAUT 1.0
 (IDL VERSION)
-Unsupervised Machine Learning Algorithm based on Unbiased Topology By Ivano Baronchelli, May/2019 - April/2020
+Unsupervised Machine Learning Algorithm based on Unbiased Topology By Ivano Baronchelli, May/2019 - Jan/2021
-See also: Baronchelli et al. (2020 in preparation)
+See also: Baronchelli et al. (2021 submitted)